sharjeel778866/openofdm_vivado_2019/Readme.rst

  - Support 802.11n for MCS 0 - 7 @ 20 MHz bandwidth
  - Cross validation with included Python decoder
  - Modular design for easy modification and extension
+ - Replacement of the proprietary Viterbi decoder by an open variant

-See full documentation at http://openofdm.readthedocs.io.
+See full documentation of the original openOFDM at http://openofdm.readthedocs.io.

 Environment Setup
 -----------------

-This project has the following dependencies:

- - `Icarus Verilog <http://iverilog.icarus.com/>`_: for compiling Verilog files and simulation.
- - `GtkWave <http://iverilog.icarus.com/>`_: for wave form visualization.
+The code of this fork is meant to be run and synthetisied in AMD Vivado 2024.1

 Input and Output
 ----------------

-In a nutshell, the top level ``dot11`` Verilog module takes 32-bit I/Q samples (16-bit each) as input, and output decoded bytes in 802.11 packet.
+In a nutshell, the top level ``dot11`` Verilog module takes 2x 12-bit I/Q samples as input, and output decoded bytes in 802.11 packet.
 The sampling rate is 20 MSPS and the clock rate is 100 MHz.
 This means this module expects one pair of I/Q sample every 5 clock ticks.